 Buy your tree as early as possible!
 After you've chosen your cut tree, take it out of its netting and give it a good shake.
-It's essential you do this on the day you bring it home to prevent mould and fungus from growing in the damp branches.
+It's essential you do this on the day you bring it home to give your tree the best possible start indoors.

 Before you set your tree up, it's a good idea to give it some water to avoid dehydration.
 Cut about 3cm off the bottom using a panel saw and pop it straight into a bucket of water to absorb (cutting the trunk means it takes in more water and prolongs its life - like with fresh cut flowers!)

 When a Christmas tree is cut from its trunk over half of its weight is water.

 When you are ready to set your tree up, shake the tree outside to remove any loose foliage.
 Once you've brought it back indoors, stand your tree up in a Christmas tree stand.
 Avoid putting your real tree in sand or soil as this can reduce the amount of water it can uptake.

 Water your real Christmas tree every day to keep it looking plump and full.
 A dehydrated tree will start to droop and wilt quickly, so we recommend adding a minimum of 500ml of water a day.
 A real tree can absorb around 1-2 litres of water per day, however a cut tree will keep hydrated with less.